-How to fix KitchenAid KHM3 hand mixer
+How to fix KitchenAid KHM3 hand mixer "Help!
+My beaters keeping falling out!"
+2014 |

-(This fix may also work on Cuisinart Power Advantage 7-Speed Hand Mixer and similar models)
+(This fix may also work on

-Here's a Doctor Who toy that you can't buy at Thinkgeek!
+Here's a Doctor Who toy that you can't buy at Thinkgeek! |

-Here is how I fixed my mixer to keep the beaters from falling out.
+FIX IT YOURSELF Here is how I fixed my mixer to keep the beaters from falling out.

+UNPLUG the power cord before attempting any repairs!
+Remove the white plugs that cover the four screws on the bottom.
+I used a knife to pop them out.
 Remove the four screws and the bottom cover.
 Clean out any flour or powder.
 I used a toothbrush, a toothpick and a vacuum.

 Remove the screw holding the gear retaining plate.
 I used a Vise-Grip needle nose pliers.
 You may need to file the edges of the screw to make it easier to grab.
 A hacksaw blade, emery board, small file or sandpaper may work.
 I did not remove the fanblade.
+Remove the plate and the two gears.

 I found a spring from a old flashlight.
 You can use any spring that has some strength and can be bent and cut with a couple of needle nose pliers.
 Paperclips and the wire from a spiral notebook will not work.
 Just a little thicker and springier is required.
 Check the Hillman parts drawers at your hardware store.